wadmp/wadmp.github.io/src/explanations/2fa/README.md

 # Two-Factor authentication

-**2Fa** (*Two-Factor authentication*) is an extra layer of security to protect your account.
+**2FA** (*Two-Factor authentication*) provides an additional level of security to protect your account.

-If its enabled and already setup after a successful login you will be asked for one time password to enter from your Auth App (Microsoft Authenticator, Google Authenticator, Authy, etc. …)
+If it is enabled and already setup after a successful login you will be asked for one time password to enter from your Auth App (Microsoft Authenticator, Google Authenticator, Authy, etc.…)

-## Auth apps
+## Authenticator apps
-To setup 2Fa first you need to download the authenticator app to your phone.
-We do support a wide range of auth applications.
+To configure 2FA, you should first download the Authenticator app to your phone.
+We support a wide array of Auth apps.

 - [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en&gl=US)